bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

 -- windows:  utils\lua_clib\lpeg.dll
 -- macOS:    utils/lua_clib/lpeg.so
 -- fuse mode:
--- linux and windows: beside the fused binary or in the savedir toplevel.
+-- linux and windows: beside the fused binary or in the save directory top-level.
--- macOS: in the savedir toplevel
+-- macOS: in the save directory top-level

 -- Moonscript rewrites and sets its require paths from package.path when first required.
 -- If you want to alter it afterwards redefine package.moon_path.